Stellar Society Lecture – part of the NC Science Festival

 About the Speaker

-Below: Complete Calendar of NC Science Festival events held at GTCC in April 2015 – next year’s NCSF schedule will be announced in early 2016 (All events are FREE and open to anyone with an interest in science):
+Complete Calendar of NC Science Festival events held at GTCC in April 2018.
+(All GTCC NCSF events are FREE and open to anyone with an interest in science):

-- Dr. Solontoi’s Stellar Society Lecture at 7:30 p.m. in Koury Auditorium on 17 April (with observing afterward, weather permitting).
+- Dr. Mack’s Stellar Society Lecture at 7:00 p.m. in Koury Auditorium on Friday, 13 April (with observing afterward, weather permitting).
+Koury is Building 19 on this campus map.

 - Visit the NC Science Festival website or follow @ncscifest on Twitter to find out more about this multi-day celebration showcasing science and technology in NC.